UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 You can use any code editor that you are comfortable with.
 Some developers prefer basic editors, such as [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/), while others prefer full IDEs, such as [Webstorm](https://www.jetbrains.com/community/education/#students) (free student license available).
 Especially for the team project you should take an IDE into consideration.

 You may also want to try online interactive notebooks (such as [Observable](http://observablehq.com/)) that become increasingly popular to experiment with smaller D3 examples.
-However, we don't recommend these notebooks for assignments because you need to use given templates and submit the source code through git.
+However, they are not suitable for assignments because you need to use our given templates and submit the source code through git.

 ### Local web server

 When developing a visualization, the data files are usually loaded dynamically using JS, such as `d3.csv()`.
 In this case, you will need to start a local web server to serve all your HTML/CS/JS and data files.

-We recommend two simple command line options to start a server.
-Then you can view the results on a browser using `http://localhost:[PORT-NUMBER]`.
+We recommend two alternative command line options to start a server within your project directory:

 * **HTTP server provided by Python**.
 For Python 2, use `python -m SimpleHTTPServer [PORT-NUMBER]`.
 For Python 3, use `python -m http.server [PORT-NUMBER]`

 * **HTTP server provided by NodeJS**.
 First install through npm: `npm install http-server -g`.
 Then start the server: `http-server [PATH] -p [PORT-NUMBER]`.
 When specifying the path, please avoid spaces in the path name or use double quatations.

-*Note that you should start the server in the project directory.*
+In both cases, you can view the results in a web browser using `http://localhost:[PORT-NUMBER]`.

 Alternatively, you can use an **IDE**, such as [Webstorm](https://www.jetbrains.com/webstorm/) to view your D3 project on a local web server (i.e., in Webstorm → right-click on `myProjectIndex.html` → `run`).